KuczaRacza/KuczaRacza/README.md

 # Hello There
 I'm young programmer.
-This is  my private account, where  you can find  some of my project made for fun.
+This is  my private account, where  you can find  some of my projects made for fun.
 My favorite languages
 + C++
 + JavaScript